Tommos0/TEAM/RSD/FAIRforSoftware.md

 Although orginally indented for data, most of these principles also apply to research software.
 Like open data, we feel software should be FAIR, that is _Findable, Accessible, Interoperable, and Re-usable_.
 However, software is not simply data:

 - software is dynamic instead of static
-- software has dependencies, requires a context to work (hardware, other software, data, user interaction)
+- software requires a context to work (hardware, other software, data, user interaction)
 - software tends to age which makes archival and reproducability a problem.
 Hardware and software dependencies tend to change or disappear.
 -  Data in itself does not age.
 Typically, problems with reading old data formats are caused software aging, but not by the (static) data itself.